victoria-petrone/hypeit-metal-festivals/README.md

 ## Requirements:

+- **Before you begin**, check out the API response [here](https://zwctsaw30g.execute-api.eu-central-1.amazonaws.com/events).
 - **Create a page** that displays a list of metal festivals.
 - Include a **search bar** to filter festivals by name or other details.
-- Display the festivals in **cards**, showing key details like the name, date, location, and description.
+- Display the festivals in **cards**, showing key details like e.g. the name, date, location, and image.
 - When you **click a card** it should show more details for the festival.

 ## Libraries & Tools: